 Due to the political instability in Syria, travel in Tripoli and the borders near Syria are deemed unsafe and should be avoided.
 Beirut and many other areas are still safe for travellers.
 Service-taxis are the most popular form of transport; they’ve a predestined route and are shared with other passengers.
 Alternatively, buses are recommended for travel from Beirut to other cities in Lebanon.
 The Beirut–Rafic Hariri International Airport is located 5.6 miles from the city centre and offers flights to worldwide destinations.

 Serviced apartments offer corporate travellers an ideal accommodation option in comparison to an extended hotel stay.
 A serviced apartment in Lebanon offers more space and flexibility than a hotel room and provide business travellers with a more economical and enjoyable solution.
-We offer serviced apartments in Beirut on Raouche Boulevard, which are just a 20 minute drive from the airport.
+We offer serviced apartments in Beirut on Raouche Boulevard, which is just a 20-minute drive from the airport.